Last updated 2/27/15

 What's "plagiarism?"
 And why is it such a big deal?

-Plagiarism is a term used to describe the misrepresentation of the authorship of an idea; in other words, the "stealing" of ideas or information by claiming they are your own (on purpose or by accident).
+Plagiarism is a term used to describe the misrepresentation of the authorship of an idea; in other words, the "stealing" of ideas or information created by others by claiming they are your own (on purpose or by accident).
 Plagiarism is unacceptable in the academic world because it is unethical to steal information or ideas from another person, in the same way that it is morally wrong to steal the plans for someone else's invention and claim that you were its inventor.
 For more information on plagiarism and how to avoid it, see the Avoiding Plagiarism webpage.

 What kinds of things do I have to document?